ml4/example-sentinel-vault/README.md

 social    987-654-abc
 ```

-Care should thus be taken with assigning levels to
+Care should thus be taken with assigning levels to Sentinel
 ## Troubleshooting

 If you get an error like this: